• recipes

 • 1 pinch salt

-• chilli pepper, according to taste
+• chilli pepper, to taste

-• pistachios, salted, according to taste
+• pistachios, salted, optional

 • olive oil